Kansas Senate: History

 The Kansas Senate was created by the Kansas Constitution when Kansas became the 34th state of United States on January 29, 1861.
 Six days after its admission into the Union, the Confederate States of America formed between seven Southern states that had seceded from the United States in the previous months, leading to the American Civil War.

 War bonds became a central political issue in Kansas shortly when the Kansas Senate held impeachment trials in 1862, brought about in part by United States Republican Party infighting.
-The Kansas Senate voted narrowly to convict Kansas Secretary of State J. W. Robinson, and State Auditor George S. Hillyer over what they believed to be the unlawful sale of state bonds.
+The Kansas Senate voted narrowly to convict Kansas secretary of state J. W. Robinson, and State Auditor George S. Hillyer over what they believed to be the unlawful sale of state bonds.
 With little evidence of a conspiracy and the smaller role of Governor Charles L. Robinson, his impeachment trial ended with only three state senators voting to convict him.

 The state legislature met in a building known as the Old Constitutional Hall until their offices were moved to the east wing of the Kansas State Capitol in 1869, which was still undergoing construction.
 The Kansas Senate first met there in 1870, though the east wing was not completed until 1873.
 Work would continue on the building until March 24, 1903.

 Prohibitionist, Progressive and Populist movements rose in Kansas in the late 19th century.
 On February 19, 1881, Kansas became the first state to amend its constitution to prohibit alcoholic beverages.
 After 1890, prohibition was joined with progressivism to create a reform movement.
 The Populist Party won the governor's office and control of the Kansas Senate in 1892.
 Although they did not gain control of the Kansas House of Representatives, the Populists went ahead and claimed it, alleging election fraud.
 This led to a legislative war between the two parties and eventually ended with a Kansas Supreme Court decision against the Populist faction of the Kansas House.

 The Kansas Senate helped enact a law in 1905 to restrict children under 14 from working in factories, meatpacking houses, or mines.

 With the help of progressive state senators, women gained the right to vote through a constitutional amendment approved by Kansans on November 5, 1912.

-The Kansas Democratic Party only gained control of the Kansas Senate briefly in the early 1900s and haven't held it since 1917.
+Democrats only gained control of the Kansas Senate briefly in the early 1900s and haven't held it since 1917.

 Since 1966, the Kansas Legislature holds annual general sessions.
 A constitutional amendment adopted at the 1974 general election extended the duration of the session held in the even-numbered years from 60 to 90 calendar days, subject to extension by a vote of two-thirds of the elected membership of each house.

 In the 2000s the Kansas Democratic Party was able to win statewide offices and make gains in the Kansas Senate by benefiting from tension in the Kansas Republican Party between its conservative and moderate wings.
 These gains, however, were erased in the 2010 Kansas elections.